Bunion Surgery Specialist in Dallas & Frisco

 An estimated 64 million people in the United States suffer from bunions, according to this journal.
 While you can’t always feel anything from a bunion, that doesn’t mean your condition is not worsening.

-At SPORT, our Dallas orthopedic surgeons treat a wide range of foot conditions and perform a variety of surgeries, including ankle replacements, heel spur surgery, and bunion surgery.
+At SPORT, our Dallas orthopedic surgeons treat a wide range of foot conditions, such as sprained toes, and perform a variety of surgeries, including ankle replacements, heel spur surgery, and bunion surgery.
 We’re committed to getting you back on your feet, both literally and figuratively.
 Reach out to our team of professionals to schedule your appointment.
 Together, we’ll form a customized plan to treat your bunions, eliminate your pain, and improve your quality of life.
 Call today at 469-200-2832 to get your life back on track.

 What are Bunions?

 You probably know what bunions look like already, but what exactly are they?
 These bumps on the side of your feet are actually bony in nature.
 They develop inside the foot at the joint of your big toe, and develop slowly over time.
 Generally, pressure on the joint of your big toe from wearing tight or narrow shoes causes the big toe to lean toward the smaller toes.
 Over time, your bone’s normal structure actually changes.